mrpaulandrew/procfwk/docs/storedprocedures.md

 |---|:---:|
 |@CallingDataFactory|nvarchar

-__Role:__ This procedure establishs what the framework should do with the current execution table when the parent pipeline is triggered.
-Depending on the configured [properties](/procfwk/properties) this will then create a new execution run or restart the previous run if a failure has occured.
+__Role:__ This procedure establishes what the framework should do with the current execution table when the parent pipeline is triggered.
+Depending on the configured [properties](/procfwk/properties) this will then create a new execution run or restart the previous run if a failure has occurred.

 ___

-## GetEmailAlertParts
+### GetEmailAlertParts

 __Schema:__ procfwk